-•Keeping the washing solution in the column for a long time will lead to column deterioration.
-Please replace the washing solution with the eluent immediately after cleaning.
+- · Keeping the washing solution in the column for a long time will lead to column deterioration.
+Please replace thewashing solution with the eluent immediately after cleaning. - Strong alkaline solvents such as 100-mM aqueous sodium hydroxide solution can damage the detector cell.
+Do not connect the detector while regenerating the column and collect elute directly from the column outlet to the waste container.